bhagathreddy123/prj-forms-final/README.md

 https://console.firebase.google.com

 create project on firebase and create a database inside rules give read write true  then publish for giving full permissions to all.

+resolved the issue Property 'map' does not exist on type 'Observable<Response> by adding import 'rxjs/Rx';